dthx2710/Dolicon-Blue-Archive/src/pages/guide/ivan-kupala-of-the-revolution.md

 ### Priority of purchase:

-As said above, get Red Winter Skill BDs and skill materials (OOParts) then move on to farming stage 7.
+The lottery box is more efficient than the other shops, so it's wise to get BDs & skill materials (OOParts) and then move on to farming Stage 7.

 BD > OOParts < Reports (Skip)